yemoalakija/just-phone/README.md

 * `Blogs` - Lists all available blogs.
 * `Category` - Blogs category.
 * `Search` - Makes blogs search possible.
-* `Login` / `Sign Up` - Gives the user the opportunity to log in or sign up if not already a registered user at Yemo Blog.
+* `Login` / `Sign Up` - Gives the user the opportunity to log in or sign up if not already a registered user at justPhones.

 <details><summary><b>Navigation - User Not Logged In</b></summary>